 As we know, grass can be a very cost-effective feed source and understandably, farmers want to make the most of this.
 Grass is a good source of rumen degradable protein (RDP), highly fermentable carbohydrates and sugars.
-To maximise these nutritional benefits, we must be mindful of the challenges it presents- failure to adjust to these challenges may result in the increased risk of sub-acute ruminal acidosis (SARA).
+To maximise these nutritional benefits, we must be mindful of the challenges it presents.
+Failure to adjust to these challenges may result in the increased risk of sub-acute ruminal acidosis (SARA).
 SARA can significantly impair milk yields, butterfat, and milk proteins, preventing acidosis at grass can be key to maximising performance.

 Grass Quality (Low Fibre, High Oils, High Sugars)

 - Fresh grass has low levels of structural fibre, high oil, and high fermentable sugars.